(This list is amended at whim: maybe hourly, possibly annually.)

 .11.
 As for my Trader Joe’s addiction, I’m working on it.

 .12.
-And finally: I wrote much of my most recent manuscript in Paris’s Bibliotheque Mazarine, whose reading room I consider one of the most beautiful book-lined spaces in the world.
-Tall shelves and green-shaded desk lamps, chandeliers and leather bindings, marble busts and friendly librarians: These are the things that make my heart swell.
+And finally: I wrote much of my most recent manuscript in Paris’s Bibliotheque Mazarine, whose reading room is one of my very favorite places in this whole crazy world.